Aereostophanes/snagit-morehouse/README.md

-# endorse-the-settlers
+# snagit-morehouse
-Code for HackATL 2016
+Code for Senior/Junior Seminar Final Project

 Introduction
 ============
-This is backend code for iOS Mobile Application, Endorse.
-Endorse won Third place at HackATL 2016 hosted by Google on 11/06/2016
+This is backend code for a senior/junior seminar app, SnagIt.

 Authors
 =======